YogliB/opencode-config/command/pr-new.md

+---
+description: Create pull request from current branch using GitHub CLI
+---

 ## Purpose

 Create a pull request from the current Git branch using the GitHub CLI, following team conventions and ensuring commits comply with the Conventional Commit format.